University Distinguished Teacher-Scholar Program

 - Budget and justification

-All applications must be received by 4:30 p.m. on Friday, January 25, 2013.
+All applications must be received by 4:30 p.m. on Friday, March 21, 2014.
 Application packets should be addressed to Distinguished Teacher-Scholar Program, Teaching Advancement Board, 204 Swanlund Administration Building, MC-304.
-Potential applicants or nominators are invited to address questions to Associate Provost Fellow Peter Mortensen or TAB co-chairs Kim Graber and Sara Hook.
+Potential applicants or nominators are invited to address questions to Associate Provost Peter Mortensen or TAB co-chairs Mark Micale and Steve Notaro.

-Distinguished Teacher-Scholars will be announced at the Celebration of Teaching Excellence Ceremony on April 23, 2013.
-Award funds will be transferred to the appropriate administrative unit by June 30, 2013, for expenditure on project implementation during fiscal year 2013.
+Distinguished Teacher-Scholars will be announced publicly at the Celebration of Teaching Excellence Ceremony on Tuesday, April 22, 2014.
+Award funds will be transferred to the appropriate administrative unit for expenditure on project implementation during fiscal year 2014.